Privacy-Paper00/Privacy-Law-Corpus/Trends Graph & Pearson Correlation/Readme.txt

   pip install seaborn

 2. Update the following variables in the code to point to the appropriate directories:
-   'path' : This should point to the directory containing the 14 text files (each file contains a list of terms related to a specific PII category).
+   'df'   : This should point to the directory containing the 'Data_for_graph.xlsx' file 'path' : This should point to the directory containing the 14 text files (each file contains a list of terms related to a specific PII category).
    'p1'   : This should point to the directory containing the text documents (The documents in this folder are only in English, including documents written originally in English and translations).

 3. Run the code, and it will generate two images: one containing multiple graphs and the other displaying the Pearson correlation matrix.